Low Home Appraisal: Why It Happens and How It Can Affect Your Refinance

 When you’re refinancing your mortgage, your home’s appraised value has a major impact on how much of a loan you can get.

-An appraisal is an independent assessment of your home's value that a lender uses to approve your loan.
-The appraisal, which is different from a home inspection, is a factor in your loan-to-value (LTV) ratio and how much a lender will let you borrow.
-If you receive a low home appraisal, that will have a negative effect on your refinance.
+An appraisal is an independent assessment of your home’s value that a lender uses to determine whether to approve a loan.
+The appraisal, which differs from a home inspection, is a factor in your loan-to-value (LTV) ratio and determines how much a lender will let you borrow.

 Why does a home appraisal come in low?

 Appraisals are an independent determination of your home's value based on market conditions and trends.
-While most appraisals come in at the value expected, sometimes, borrowers receive a low home appraisal, which can derail their mortgage refinance.
+While most appraisals come in at the expected value, borrowers sometimes receive a low home appraisal, which can derail their mortgage refinance.

 Here are some of the reasons why your appraisal may come in lower than expected: